Basma-Alhusayni/To-Do-Android-App/README.md

 # ✅ To-Do List Android App

-A clean, intuitive, and fully functional to-do list application for Android that helps you organize your tasks efficiently — **no ads, no subscriptions**.
+A clean, intuitive, and fully functional to-do list application for Android that helps you organize your tasks efficiently. **no ads, no subscriptions**.

 ---